theRussetPotato/weights_editor/README.md

 - Quickly lock or unlock selected influences by pressing space
 - Influence list on the side
 - Displays weights in different color themes
-- Weight utilities to prune, smooth, mirror, and copy weights
+- Weight utilities to prune, smooth, mirror, and copy/paste vertex weights
+- Weights can be exported to a file
+- Weights can be imported via point order, or by world space positions of the mesh's vertices.
 - Button to flood full weights to the vertex's closest influence for quick blocking
 - All operations support undo/redo
+- Temporary hotkeys that can be re-assigned

 ## Supported versions